rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Basic-Bxamples/example-queries.md

 ##### Bool Query

-16. Search for books with the term “Elasticsearch” in the title or summary but we want to filter our results to only those with 20 or more reviews.
+***16. Search for books with the term “Elasticsearch” in the title or summary but we want to filter our results to only those with 20 or more reviews.***

 ```json